Warning: don't connect the battery until you are SURE you've hooked

 overly simplified description.
 It is really turned off by a DIFFERENCE in

-the net-charge of the silicon and of the metal plate.
+the net-charge between the silicon and of the metal plate.
 You can either

-electrify the metal plate negatively, or electrify the silicon (and the
+electrify the metal plate negatively, or electrify the silicon positively

-What are FETs good for?
-Well, most modern computers are constructed
+What are FET transistors good for?
+Well, most modern computers are

-almost entirely from FETs.
-The megabytes of memory are formed from little
+constructed almost entirely from FETs.
+The megabytes of memory are formed

-grids of millions of microscopic FETs, each with a net-charge stored on
+from little grids of millions of microscopic FETs, each with a net-charge

-its gate lead signifying a zero or a one.
-The processor chips are built
+stored on its gate lead signifying a zero or a one.
+The processor chips

-of logic switches with Gate voltage as their input, and on/off switching
+are built of logic switches with Gate voltage as their input, and on/off

-as their output.
-Other things: super-FETs can be built which actually
+switching as their output.
+Other things: super-FETs can be built which